History of NLM Authorizing Legislation

-Senators Lister Hill (D-AL) and John F. Kennedy (D-MA) introduced the legislation that created the National Library of Medicine.
-After debating about the location of the library, Congress finally passed the bill.
-President Dwight D. Eisenhower August 3, 1956 signed it into law.
-The act established the library and created a Board of Regents to advise it.
-This act also let the Board decide the location of the library.
-The legislation mandated that the new library:
+Senators Lister Hill (D-AL) and John F. Kennedy (D-MA) introduced an amendment to Title III of the Public Health Service Act, the National Library of Medicine Act, that created the National Library of Medicine (NLM).
+Congress passed the amendment and President Dwight D. Eisenhower signed it into law on August 3, 1956.
+The National Library of Medicine Act established the NLM and created a Board of Regents to advise it.

-- organize the materials...by appropriate cataloging, indexing and bibliographical listing;
+- organize materials by appropriate cataloging, indexing, and bibliographical listing;

 - provide reference and research assistance; and

-- engage in such other activities in furtherance of the purposes of this part as (the Surgeon General) deems appropriate and the library's resources permit.
+- engage in such other activities as deemed appropriate and the NLM's resources permit.

-The Board of Regents advises the HHS Secretary on matters of policy affecting the library.
+The Board of Regents advises the HHS Secretary on matters of policy affecting NLM.
 The Secretary of the Board appoints ten regents, who serve four-year terms.
 The regents come from academia, the health sciences, librarianship, public life, and industry.
 In addition to the appointed members, nine high-ranking federal officials in related fields are ex-officio members.
 They are from the Surgeons General of the Army, Navy, Air Force, and Public Health Service.
-Pioneering heart surgeon Michael E. DeBakey, MD, instrumental in the passage of the NLM Act, chaired the first Board.
-He was appointed to another board term almost 40 years later.
-At their second meeting, the Board recommended the site of a new building for the National Library of Medicine.
-It was a ten-acre tract on the campus of the National Institutes of Health in Bethesda, Maryland.
-Five years later, in 1962, the library moved from the Washington Mall to its new $7 million building in Bethesda.
+Pioneering heart surgeon Michael E. DeBakey, MD, instrumental in the passage of the National Library of Medicine Act, chaired the first Board.